uselagoon/lagoon/docs/docker-images/redis.md

 More information on Redis' maxmemory policies can be found in Redis' [official documentation](https://redis.io/docs/manual/eviction/#eviction-policies).

 !!! danger "Proceed with Caution"
-    Chaging this setting can lead to redis becoming completely full and cause outages as a result.
+    Changing this setting can lead to Redis becoming completely full and cause outages as a result.

 ### Tuning Redis' `maxmemory` value